Tiredness test: Is there a test for feeling tired?

 | Test | What it checks | Why it matters for fatigue |

-| FBC | Red & white blood cells | Low red cells = less oxygen (anaemia) |
+| FBC | Red & white blood cells | Low red cells reduce oxygen delivery (anaemia) |

 | Ferritin | Iron stores | Low iron causes lethargy and brain fog |

-| TSH | Thyroid hormones | Regulates your body's metabolism |
+| TSH | Thyroid hormones | Regulates metabolism |

-| UEC / LFT | Kidney & Liver health | Organ issues cause toxin buildup |
+| UEC / LFT | Kidney & liver health | Organ dysfunction may cause toxin buildup |

-| HbA1c | Blood sugar | High sugar causes energy crashes |
+| HbA1c | Blood sugar levels | High sugar levels can cause energy crashes |

-| Epworth Scale | Daytime sleepiness | Screens for Sleep Apnoea |
+| Epworth Scale | Daytime sleepiness | Screens for sleep apnoea |

 Lifestyle & Environmental Causes of Tiredness